oakhamcommunitytheatre/oct-constitution/README.md

 <a name="a3s1"/>

-**Section I –** RCT and the events it both supports and organizes will pursue artistry and entertainment.
-RCT&#39;s goal is to explore theatre that has both entertainment value and artistic depth.
-As a student group, RCT has the unique opportunity to explore unconventional and challenging theatrical productions.
+**Section I –** OCT and the events it both supports and organizes will pursue artistry and entertainment.
+OCT&#39;s goal is to explore theatre that has both entertainment value and artistic depth.
+As a student group, OCT has the unique opportunity to explore unconventional and challenging theatrical productions.
 It should always attempt to take advantage of this opportunity.

 <a name="a3s2"/>

-**Section II –** While RCT will always consider any production, regardless of content, some or all of the following guidelines will apply when evaluating a prospective or ongoing production:
+**Section II –** While OCT will always consider any production, regardless of content, some or all of the following guidelines will apply when evaluating a prospective or ongoing production:

 1. Violent, graphic, and/or disturbing content will only be accepted if the director/writer/actor/producer/stage manager (collectively referred to as the Producers) can provide artistic justification (shock value, especially if it does not contribute to a coherent theme or message, is not an acceptable justification).
-2. A prospective or ongoing production can only be rejected or dropped from the roster for the above reason if a significant majority ([defined in Article VI](#a6)) of RCT members on the editorial or assessment board feel that the Producers have not provided acceptable justification.
+2. A prospective or ongoing production can only be rejected or dropped from the roster for the above reason if a significant majority ([defined in Article VI](#a6)) of OCT members on the editorial or assessment board feel that the Producers have not provided acceptable justification.
-3. A prospective or ongoing production can only be accepted, rejected, or dropped from the roster if a significant majority of RCT members on the editorial or assessment board feel that its quality is unacceptable.
+3. A prospective or ongoing production can only be accepted, rejected, or dropped from the roster if a significant majority of OCT members on the editorial or assessment board feel that its quality is unacceptable.
 4. In the previous two cases, if a significant majority is not present, the Artistic Director will make the final decision.

 <a name="a3s3"/>

-**Section III** – While the writers of original plays that have been accepted by RCT retain the rights to their work, RCT reserves the right to use their pieces for educational purposes at any time without permission such as in educational workshops and scene studies.
-Being a not-for-profit, RCT may perform this work at any time, however, if RCT is interested in performing a writer&#39;s work, they will make every reasonable attempt to get in touch, and will not proceed unless the original writer in question has not responded within 7 full days.
-If the writer explicitly refuses within this time period, RCT will not perform the play.
-RCT may only perform any of the original pieces without permission as long the performance is not-for-profit.
-This right does not extend to publication or distribution of the work of RCT playwrights.
-Of course, this constitution is not a legally binding document, but it is hoped that any writer for RCT will be magnanimous enough to volunteer their work for the betterment of the Ryerson Community.
+**Section III** – While the writers of original plays that have been accepted by OCT retain the rights to their work, OCT reserves the right to use their pieces for educational purposes at any time without permission such as in educational workshops and scene studies.
+Being a not-for-profit, OCT may perform this work at any time, however, if OCT is interested in performing a writer&#39;s work, they will make every reasonable attempt to get in touch, and will not proceed unless the original writer in question has not responded within 7 full days.
+If the writer explicitly refuses within this time period, OCT will not perform the play.
+OCT may only perform any of the original pieces without permission as long the performance is not-for-profit.
+This right does not extend to publication or distribution of the work of OCT playwrights.
+Of course, this constitution is not a legally binding document, but it is hoped that any writer for OCT will be magnanimous enough to volunteer their work for the betterment of the Ryerson Community.

 <a name="a4"/>